Why ATA is in the Fight

 Click here to learn more about Truckers Against Trafficking

-ATA has also worked with the Department of Homeland Security’s Blue Campaign, a national public awareness effort, spearheaded by the federal government, designed to educate the public, law enforcement, and industry partners.
+ATA has also collaborated with the Department of Homeland Security’s Blue Campaign, a national public awareness effort, spearheaded by the federal government, designed to educate the public, law enforcement, and industry partners.
 Working with DHS, ATA helped lead an effort that distributed trucking-specific educational materials to truck stops across the country.

 Contact Us